alvinng4/Gravity-Simulator/README.md

 ### Running the program

-Once you have downloaded the source files, navigate to the directory of the source files in terminal and run
+Once you have downloaded the source files, navigate to the source directory in terminal and run
 ```
 python gravity_plot [-n|--numpy]
 ```

 ### C library / Numpy (Optional)
-By default, the module utilize the code written in C to improve performance.
+By default, the simulation is performed in C to improve performance.
-Numpy is about 500 to 1000 times slower and produces slightly more error.
-Nevertheless, the calculation in C and numpy are almost identical and gives similar result.
 If you want to use numpy, run the program with
 ```
 python gravity_plot [-n|--numpy]